kaspanet/kaspad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.GetHeadersRequestMessage"></a>

 ### GetHeadersRequestMessage

+GetHeadersRequestMessage requests headers between the given startHash and the current virtual, up to the given limit.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |